(EMPIRE and OCEANIA to 1900 – continued)

 King Kamehameha the First

 Cook's ships returned to England, and word went out that the people of the Sandwich Islands were cruel and fierce savages.
-No ships appeared in the Hawaiian islands for seven years.
+No ships appeared in the Hawaiian islands for seven years, while some Hawaiians were dying from disease that had come with contact with the British.
 Then, in 1786, ships began stopping off in the Hawaiian Islands at a rate of about one per year to trade for provisions and to take on fresh water.

-Meanwhile, European beachcombers had begun to appear on various islands in the Pacific, including the Hawaiian Islands.
+Meanwhile, European beachcombers had begun to appear on various islands in the Pacific including the Hawaiian Islands.
 Some were the victims of shipwrecks, or they were men who had escaped from a ship's captain or for some reason wished to change ships.
 Two Englishmen who had washed up on shore in the Hawaiian Islands, Isaac Davis and John Young, learned the Hawaiian language well enough to serve as translators for Kamehameha.
 Kamehameha won control over Lanai and Molokai.
-With Davis and Young at his side he used weapons acquired from the Europeans, and he tried European battle tactics.
-Kamehameha's winning ways won for him a reputation for having the favor of the god of war, Ku.
+With Davis and Young and weapons acquired from the Europeans, and European battle tactics, Kamehameha's winning ways continued.
+And he had a reputation for having the favor of the god of war, Ku.

-With a huge fleet of Hawaiian boats, in 1795 he invaded Oahu.
-There he fought his way across the plain that is now Honolulu, and he drove the opposing army up the Nu'uana valley.
+With a huge fleet of Hawaiian boats, in 1795 he invaded Oahu, coming ashore on the beach at Waikiki.
+He fought his way across the plain that is today Honolulu.
+He drove the opposing army up the Nu'uana valley.
 Both armies were using guns as well as traditional weapons, and both sides had a few Europeans in their ranks.
 Kamehameha's army had tight formations and troops with long lances, and it drove the opposing army over the thousand-foot cliff of Pali.
+Kamehameha had unified the greater part of the Hawaiian islands, with the island of Kauai remaining hostile and independent.